 We’ll take good care of you out there!
 We’ll have rest stops about every 12 -15 miles where you can hydrate, grab a snack or seek mechanical or medical support.
 We’ll also have SAG (Support And Gear) vehicles on course if you need help or a lift back to home base for any reason.

-What do I need to know about rider safety and rules of the road?
+Do I need to wear a helmet?
+What do I need to know about rider safety?

 Why do I need a timing chip?